 - 27 Mar 2023

 - 17 Apr 2023

 - Fixed Term, Permanent

-The School of Medicine, Dentistry & Biomedical Sciences (MDBS) at Queen’s University Belfast, is currently seeking to appoint an exceptional candidate to the post of Director of the Patrick G. Johnston Centre for Cancer Research (PGJCCR).
+The School of Biological Sciences at Queen’s University Belfast, is currently seeking to appoint an exceptional candidate to the post of Research Assistant.

 The successful candidate must have, and your application should clearly demonstrate you have: